MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 **post function for user**

-add posts as a user
+- add posts as a user

+- add a user-specific training plan and video link to a camera in the horse box.
+So that the User/Horse owner can see only on his horse's detail page the training plan and a live feed of his horse.

 **user profile edit**

-after registration the user can click on the name in the navbar to get to the user profile page and update the profile
+after registration, the user can click on the name in the navbar to get to the user profile page and update the profile

 ## Database Design